UPSC IAS 2017 NEWS

 NATIONAL LEVEL OFFLINE TEST

 IAS Exam is a 3-level exam starting with preliminary round followed by the Mains Exam and after that Personal Interview of the shortlisted candidates.
 The IAS Prelims is scheduled to be held on June 18, 2017.
+IAS is considered to be the most competitive exam of all in India.

 Endogenic forces are one of the important topics in Geography of the year 2017-18.
 Horizontal and vertical movements caused by the forces coming from the origin of the earth is known as endogenic forces.